tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 </div>
 <div style="width:250px; height:auto; float:left; display:inline">Compatible with:</div>
 <div>
-    <a href="#-decentralised-identifier-">DID</a>
+    <a href="#-did-">DID</a>
 </div>
 <br></br>

 KERI is a novel technology for Decentralised Key Management Infrastructure (DKMI).
 It has been brought under in an informational standard.
-Primary key management operation is key rotation, that can be performed using key event receipt logs (KERL).
+The primary operation for key management is key rotation, that can be performed using key event receipt logs (KERL).

 The trust is rooted in self-certifying identifiers.

 #### Registry {#-registry-}
 A registry is used to store information that could be checked by anyone.
 To provide more protection against malicious modifications and a single-point of failure, this registry should be implemented in a decentralised fashion.
-Examples of this are Decentralised File Systems (DFSs) or Decentralised Ledger Technologies (DLTs), such as a blockchain.
+Decentralised Ledger Technologies (DLTs), such as a blockchain, can be used for this.
+Note that SSI solution do not necessarily require the usage of DLTs.
+[IRMA](https://irma.app/) for example is a ledger-less SSI solution.

 ##### Distributed Ledger Technology {#-dlt-}
-A blockchain is a distributed database, without a single central authority that you must trust, leading to a higher level of privacy and security.
+A blockchain is a distributed database, without a single point of failure or a single central authority that you must trust, leading to a higher level of privacy and security.

 ###### Hyperledger
 <div style="width:250px; height:auto; float:left; display:inline">Standardisation body:</div>
 <div>
-    <a href="-">-</a>
+    <a href="-"></a>
 </div>
 <div style="width:250px; height:auto; float:left; display:inline">Most recent version:</div>
 <div>